Device catalog¶

 A device type owns component templates — the ports the hardware ships with: interfaces, console port(s), power inlets, PDU outlets, and patch-panel rear/front ports.
 When you create a device of the type, Danbyte stamps every template into a real component on the device, so a "C9300-48P" arrives with its 48 interfaces, console port, and two PSU inlets already in place — no hand-typing ports per device.

-Manage them on the device type's Components tab, which splits the eight
+Manage them on the device type's Components tab, which splits the component

-component kinds — Interfaces, Console ports, Console server ports, Power
+kinds — Interfaces, Console ports, Console server ports, Power ports, Power

-ports, Power outlets, Rear ports, Front ports, and Aux ports — into
+outlets, Rear ports, Front ports, Aux ports, and Services — into

 two shorthands: a [1-24] range creates one template per port in a single